deciduously/music/post.md

 Instead of height above the ground on the y axis, we have a [pressure gradient](https://en.wikipedia.org/wiki/Sound_pressure) from an equilibrium.
 The air is getting rapidly pushed and pulled by this vibration across space as a wave.
 It's still a physical phenomenon - a pressure gradient rises to a peak and then falls back to equilibrium and then below to an opposite peak, oscillating back and forth.
 It doesn't just magically become a different higher value all at once.
 A guitar string wobbling passes through each point in space between the two extremes it's tensing to and from, so the vibrations it causes oscillate in kind.

 You can actually use [math](https://en.wikipedia.org/wiki/Fourier_transform) to represent multi-component sound waves as a single wave - the ability to do so is what enables the whole field of [telecommunications](https://en.wikipedia.org/wiki/Telecommunication).
 We're not going to touch that today, partially because I don't actually know how to perform a Fourier transform myself (yet).
-One single sine wave is enough of a signal to produce a tone, so we can keep it simple for today.
+One single sine wave is enough of a signal to produce a tone, so we can keep it simple.

 There are two interesting properties of a sine wave: the [amplitude](https://en.wikipedia.org/wiki/Amplitude), which measures the current deviation from the 0 axis for a given *x*, and the [frequency](https://en.wikipedia.org/wiki/Frequency), which is how close together these peaks at maximal amplitudes are, or how frequently this recurring thing happens.
 The combination of the two dictate how we perceive the sound.
 The amplitude will be perceived as [volume](https://en.wikipedia.org/wiki/Loudness) and the frequency as [pitch](https://en.wikipedia.org/wiki/Pitch_(music)).